 On completion of this course, the student will be able to:

-- The course explores the disciplines of international law with the purpose of understanding how global affairs are governed internationally through law.
+- Explore the disciplines of international law with the purpose of understanding how global affairs are governed internationally through law.
 The focus is in particular on rules, institutions and doctrines developed over the last century to organise and legalise international life.
-It will address cross-cutting and contemporary issues across a variety of sub-fields of international governance, such as peace and war, human rights, environmental protection, economy and development.
+It will address cross-cutting and contemporary issues across a variety of sub-fields of international governance, such as peace and war, human rights, the law of the sea, remedies, terrorism.

-- In this course students will learn how to engage with complex areas of law and how to analyse complex arguments on the topic of the course.
+- Engage with complex areas of law and how to analyse complex arguments on the topic of the course

-- Critical Analytical skills; Comprehension; Prioritization of points in argumentation; Writing skills, in particular summarizing information; articulation of opinion as well as justification of that opinion.
+- Develop analyticall skills; Comprehension; Prioritization of points in argumentation; Writing skills, in particular summarizing information; articulation of opinion as well as justification of that opinion

-- An ability to engage in contemporary debates involving the subject-matter of the course.
+- Engage in contemporary debates involving the subject-matter of the course.
 An ability to formulate opinions on complex materials as well as articulate their point of view.

-- An ability to critically reflect on some of the most critical problems and tensions that define the international legal order and current global governance.
+- Critically reflect on some of the most critical problems and tensions that define the international legal order and current global governance.
 Identification and application of international legal rules.

 |Graduate Attributes and Skills